 Notably, unlike the other ETL offerings by AWS (AWS Data Pipeline and AWS Glue), AppFlow comes with a low-code, visual interface to extract, transform, and load data.

-- Low code interface
+1) Low code interface

-AppFlow comes with an easy to use interface to configure the data flow.
+AppFlow comes with an easy-to-use interface to configure the data flow.
 Anyone with limited technical knowledge can configure a Flow in AppFlow.
 This eliminates the dependency on the engineering team.

-- Data Transformation Abilities
+2) Data Transformation Abilities

 AppFlow supports a few basic data transformation capabilities such as masking and filtering.
 This too happens on a visual interface and allows businesses to have clean data in S3 and Redshift.
 Using these features you can mask the PII information from your data, skip invalid data points, and more.

-- Data Transfer Scheduling
+3) Data Transfer Scheduling

 You can set up flows that run on a set schedule or frequency or trigger a flow when an event occurs.
 It also has an option to do a one-time data transfer as well.
-This feature comes handy if your team relies on a periodic refresh of this data from source to destination.
+This feature comes in handy if your team relies on a periodic refresh of this data from source to destination.

-Amazon AppFlow Pricing
+Pricing of Amazon AppFlow

-AppFlow cost would depend on two factors:
+AppFlow cost would depend on 2 factors:

 - Number of flows run in a month – AppFlow charges $0.001/flow